Amy Klobuchar May Not Be The Candidate You Want — But She Could Just Be The One You Need

 “

-She basically said: ‘Hey, I know some of you voted for Trump.
+She basically said, ‘Hey, I know some of you voted for Trump.
 Let’s move on, let’s make it better.’
 I was happy to feel forgiven when she spoke.

 Heather Magdanz, 42